2002 Bali bombings: Bombers

+Victims

-The final death toll was 202, mainly comprising Western tourists and holiday-makers in their 20s and 30s who were in or near Paddy's Pub or the Sari Club, but also including many Balinese Indonesians working or living nearby, or simply passing by.
+The final death toll was 202, mainly Western tourists and holiday-makers (including 88 Australian tourists) who were in or near Paddy's Pub or the Sari Club, but also including many Balinese Indonesians working or living nearby as well as passersby on the street and in vehicles behind the van.
+The blast also killed several tourists who had fled the explosion at Paddy's Pub and had run out into the street, these being the majority of the fatalities.
 Hundreds more people suffered horrific burns and other injuries.
-The largest group among those killed were Australian tourists, with 88 fatalities.
 On 14 October, the United Nations Security Council passed Resolution 1438 condemning the attack as a threat to international peace and security.